The perfectionist’s shipping problem

 Practice 1: The Minimum Viable Action (MVA)

-The Minimum Viable Action is the smallest step that advances work forward while staying in your craft domain.
+What we call the Minimum Viable Action is the smallest step that advances work forward while staying in your craft domain – adapting the Lean Startup’s Minimum Viable Product logic to individual task-level work.
 For writers, it’s a messy outline.
 For engineers, it’s a working prototype that fails gracefully.
 For designers, it’s a low-fi mockup.
 The MVA is not the final version – it’s the version that proves the direction works.

 Before starting work, define your MVA explicitly.
 Write it down.
 Make it smaller than you’re comfortable with.